Sara Pascoe says comedians tried ‘setting up union’ to stop ‘sexual predators’

 Sara Pascoe says several comedians tried ‘setting up union’ to stop industry’s ‘sexual predators’

-Stand-up comedian spoke to The Independent before Russell Brand was accused of raping four women, which he denies
+Stand-up comedian spoke to The Independent before Russell Brand was accused of sexually assaulting four women, which he denies

 Sara Pascoe has said that several comedians have tried “setting up a union” to stop “predators” in the industry.